Cambridge Film Festival: 1978

 The second Cambridge Film Festival in 1978 hosted the UK Premiere of The Chess Players.
 It was the centrepiece of a Satyajit Ray retrospective and marks the establishment of the Retrospective Strand.
 The programme also included Rudolph's Welcome to L.A., Jarman's Jubilee and Harlan County, USA.

 1979

 The third Cambridge Film Festival in 1979 included the premieres of Ingmar Bergman's Autumn Sonata, Herzog's Nosferatu and Altman's A Wedding.
 1979 also featured a retrospective on the Polish filmmaker Andrzej Wajda.

-The early years and growth of the Festival - 1980's & 90's
+The early years and growth of the Festival - 1980s & ‘90s

 1980

 At the fourth Festival in 1980, audiences saw the UK premieres of Petit's Radio On, Roeg's Bad Timing and Loach's Black Jack.

 1981

-1981 marked the fifth Festival and the first Festival with current Festival Director Tony Jones at the helm.
+1981 marked the fifth Festival and the first Festival with long running Festival Director Tony Jones at the helm.

 The Festival in 1981 screened a newly restored version of Gance's Napoleon, alongside a Bertrand Tavernier retrospective.
 It was also the first year to have 'away' screenings at the Arts Theatre in St Edward's Passage.